etShaw-zh/HINA/Paper/paper.md

 such as students’ interactions with learning objects [@feng2025analyzing] or students’ affiliations with different coded behaviors [@feng2024heterogenous].
 These heterogenous interactions can be modelled with **heterogenous interaction networks (HIN)** that consist of different sets of nodes, with edges only connecting nodes between different sets.
-Examples of heterogenous interaction networks in learning analytics are presented in Figure 1 below {fig:examples}.
+Examples of heterogenous interaction networks in learning analytics are presented in Figure 1 below.
 HINA offers a set of flexible and adaptive methods to model a wide variety of interactions that can occur during learning processes in individual and collaborative learning contexts.

 <p align="center">